Monsif-Seaton/DnD-Chargen/README.md

 After learning more about security concerns and Jenkins I was able to identify and add a few more areas of risk

-**trello**
+**Trello**

 ![](https://puu.sh/FOW12/d87f154013.jpg)

-The initial scope of my app was a bit different because I assumed a login system rather than this being an app for one.
+The initial scope of my app was a bit different because I assumed a login system.
 My understanding of the requirements and difficulty of each task was also not perfect because this was made before work on the code of the project had started

 ![](https://puu.sh/FOW1x/fb566d3ab3.jpg)